Product · 15 min read

 - A less stressful atmosphere for witnesses can be created than would be possible in the courtroom.

-Disadvantages of Audiovisual Interrogation
+Disadvantages of Audiovisual interview

-The interference with general personality rights can be considered a disadvantage of audiovisual interrogation.
+The interference with general personality rights can be considered a disadvantage of audiovisual interview.
 However, the legislature considers comprehensive and accurate truth-finding in the interest of suspects and victims to be more important.
 To still do justice to personality rights, such recordings are made on particularly secure systems that are intended to prevent unlawful use of the data.

 Mangold’s Mobile Recording Technology